The cosmic web's Lyman-$\alpha$ glow at $z \approx 2.5$; hydrodynamic models, dust, and wide-field, narrow-band detection: Results

 \subsection{Lyman-$\alpha$ surface brightness maps}

-Fig. \ref{fig:no_noise_maps} presents the Lyman-$\alpha$ surface brightness maps for each of the five simulations, computed using the dust prescription described in Section\,\ref{sec:dust}.
-The image size (in cMpc) depends on the simulation and is given in Table\,\ref{tab:5sims}, and converts to an angular scale on the sky using the cosmological parameters and redshift also given in Table\,\ref{tab:5sims}.
-The pixel size in each simulation image is constant at 0.85 arcseconds per pixel, matching the Condor NM data described in Section\,\ref{sec:Intro}.
+Fig. \ref{fig:no_noise_maps} presents the Lyman-$\alpha$ surface brightness maps for each of the five simulations, computed using the particle threshold prescription described in Section \ref{sec:hireject}.
+In Fig. \ref{fig:no_noise_maps_dust}, the corresponding maps are illustrated for the dust model of Section \ref{sec:dust}.
+The image size (in cMpc) depends on the simulation and is given in Table \ref{tab:5sims}, and converts to an angular scale on the sky using the cosmological parameters and redshift also given in Table \ref{tab:5sims}.
+The pixel size in each simulation image is closely matched to the Condor NM data described in Section \ref{sec:Intro}, with the overall image size being $4096\times 4096$ pixels.
 The middle and right columns give 5$\times$ and 10$\times$ zoom-ins on an arbitrary portion of each image.
 No background noise is added to these images.
-The intensity scaling is kept the same for all panels such that the quite different results obtained from each simulation are visually apparent.
-The surface brightness histograms of pixel intensities for these five images are shown in the upper left panel of Fig. \ref{fig:SB_PDFs}.

-Three panels are shown for each of the five simulations, the middle and right being successive zoom-ins.
-These maps are calculated using the SMC dust model, using metallicity for each particle as provided by the simulation output, and hence escape fraction calculated (Eq.\,\ref{eq:f_esc}) on a particle by particle basis.
+The intensity scaling is kept the same for all panels, such that the quite different results obtained from each simulation are visually apparent.
+The relative Lyman-$\alpha$ surface brightness contributions, for collisional excitation, recombination, and star formation, are illustrated in Fig. \ref{fig:contributions} (for the no-background noise model).
+The summed surface brightness histograms of pixel intensities for these five images are shown in the upper left panel of Fig. \ref{fig:SB_PDFs}, and the corresponding probability distribution functions are plotted in Fig. \ref{fig:SB_PDFs_decomposed} (again for the no-background noise model).
+These maps are calculated using the SMC dust model, using metallicity for each particle as provided by the simulation output, and hence the escape fraction is calculated (Eq. \ref{eq:f_esc}) on a particle-by-particle basis.